helmihankimaa/PB_equilibrium_course/README.md

 This repository contains a set of Jupyter notebooks meant to complement lectures on the Equilibrium Modeling as part of the in-person course at Petrobras.
 The repository contains three notebooks:

-Module 1: Bilevel Problems
+Module 1: Optimization Problems & Karush-Kuhn-Tucker (KKT) Conditions

-Module 2: Optimization Problems & Karush-Kuhn-Tucker (KKT) Conditions
+Module 2: Mixed Complementarity Problems (MCPs)  and Strategic Competition

-Module 3: Mixed Complementarity Problems (MCPs)
+Module 3: Bilevel Problems

 Each notebooks corresponds to a module in the course and they each include several exercises.
 The notebooks are designed to be self-contained but are closely linked with the in-person lectures of the course.
 The notebooks implement optimization models using Pyomo, a Python-based, open-source optimization modeling language.
 The problems are solved using SCIP, an open-source optimization solver and PATH, a solver for mixed complementarity problems.